evanmcneely/enlighten.nvim/README.md

   {
     ai = {
       provider = "openai", -- AI provider.
 Only "openai" or "anthropic" or supported. model = "gpt-4o", -- model name for the specified provider.
-Only chat completion models are supported. temperature = 0,
+Only chat completion models are supported (plus the o3-mini reasoning model) temperature = 0,
       tokens = 4096,
       timeout = 60,